Typhoon Mindulle (2016)

+Typhoon Mindulle ([min.dɯl.le]) was a strong tropical cyclone which affected Japan in mid August 2016.
+The ninth named storm and second typhoon of the 2016 Pacific typhoon season, Mindulle was first noted as a low-pressure area northwest of Guam on August 17.
+Two days later, it was upgraded into a tropical storm, being named Mindulle.
+Gradually intensifying, Mindulle peaked as a Category 1-equivalent hurricane on the Saffir-Simpson scale on August 22 before making landfall in Chiba Prefecture later that day.
+Mindulle rapidly weakened, dissipating the next day.

+Mindulle primarily affected Japan, forcing nearly 900,000 to evacuate.
+The third storm to strike Japan in a week, Mindulle exacerbated flooding caused Chanthu and Kompasu, causing 3 fatalities to occur.
+In Chiba, over 100,000 people were without power.
+In total, Mindulle caused around $448 million in damages.

 Meteorological history

 The Japan Meteorological Agency (JMA) indicated that a tropical depression had formed northwest of Guam at noon on August 17.
 A few hours later, the Joint Typhoon Warning Center (JTWC) quickly issued a Tropical Cyclone Formation Alert and also upgraded the system to a tropical depression with the designation 10W on the same day, based on increased symmetric convection associated with a defined but partially exposed low-level circulation center (LLCC) that was embedded within the southwest monsoon surge.
 One day later, the JTWC upgraded 10W to a tropical storm via the Dvorak technique, with the winds proved by a recent scatterometer pass.
 The JMA upgraded the system to a tropical storm and named it Mindulle early on August 19, when central convection had become more organized.
 However, an upper-level low to the north and the predecessor of Tropical Storm Kompasu to the northeast were stifling the development of any poleward outflow.

 Moving on the eastern edge of a relatively high-latitude monsoon gyre and being steered by the southern extension of the subtropical ridge anchored east of Japan, the intensification of Mindulle was limited on August 20, owing to modest dry air entrainment resulting in flaring convection near and surrounding the LLCC.
 Although the JMA upgraded Mindulle to a severe tropical storm when it was approximately 380 km northwest of Chichi-jima at around 15:00 JST (06:00 UTC) on August 21, outflow from Tropical Storm Lionrock to the west was inhibiting further development and causing a partially exposed LLCC with deep convection displaced southward, as the distance between their centers was only about 600 km at that time.
 With warm sea surface temperatures of between 30 and 31 C, good equatorward and poleward outflow channels, as well as low vertical wind shear, the JMA upgraded Mindulle to a typhoon at around 03:00 JST on August 22 (18:00 UTC on August 21), when the center was located only about 40 km east of Hachijō-jima.
 At around 12:30 JST (03:30 UTC), Mindulle made landfall over the area near Tateyama, Chiba.